-(e) Continuous Disclosure
+e) Continuous Disclosure

-The Board has directed the Company Secretary to be responsible for overseeing and co-ordinating disclosure of information to the ASX as well as communicating with the ASX.
+The board has designated ABX's Company Secretary as the person responsible for overseeing and co-ordinating disclosure of information to the ASX as well as communicating with the ASX.

-The Board has established a written policy for ensuring compliance with ASX Listing Rule disclosure requirements and accountability at senior executive level for that compliance.
-A copy of the Company's continuous disclosure policy can be found on the Company's web site (under "Corporate Governance").
+The board has established a written policy for ensuring compliance with ASX Listing Rule disclosure requirements and accountability at senior executive level for that compliance.
+A copy of ABX continuous disclosure policy can be found on ABX web site (under "Corporate Governance").